MurdoMaclachlan/oscr/README.md

 - The blacklist is the list of comments it will delete if it comes across.
 It is not case sensitive, so comments of varying capitalisation will all be deleted, however they will only be deleted if the entire content of the comment matches one of the entries in the blacklist.
 - The cutoff is the amount of hours old a comment must be before it is deleted.
 This is set to 1 hour by default.
 - The limit is the number of comments the program will check through on your profile; i.e. how far back it will go.
 This is set to 100 by default, and can go to a maximum of 1000.
 This maximum is due to Reddit's own API limits.
-- logUpdates is a boolean (true/false) variable that determines whether the program will right the console log to a file.
+- logUpdates is a boolean (true/false) variable that determines whether the program will write the console log to a file.
 This is set to true by default.
 - The os is your operating system, and can be left blank.
 - recur is a boolean variable that determines whether the program will run only once (false), or continue searching through until you exit it (true).
 This is set to true by default.
 - torOnly is whether the program will delete blacklisted comments on all subreddits (false), or only on r/transcribersofreddit (true).
 This is set to true by default.
-- The unit list contains variations on the unit of time used for the wait variable; plural, singular, and the converted into seconds.
+- The unit list contains variations on the unit of time used for the wait variable; singular, plural, and the equivalent of one of the unit when converted into seconds.
 The unit is minutes by default.
-- The user is your Reddit username.
+- user is your Reddit username.
-- The wait is how many units of time the program waits before re-checking your comments.
+- wait is how many units of time the program waits before re-checking your comments.
 This is set to 10 by default.

 ## Notes